 Steel is stronger than composite material blends, giving them the ability to have a slim design and a contoured profile.
-They don’t always need to scream “WORK BOOT”, they can be made into attractive designs and styles.
+They don’t always need to scream “WORK BOOT”, companies have the ability to design it as more of a presentable boot.

 If you’re working in construction or with heavy machinery, chances are most of your coworkers are sporting steel-toe work boots.
 Why?
 Steel is extremely strong and this type of boot offers great protection against impact, punctures, or crush injuries.